Sum1Solutions/template_openai/README.md

     python3 -m venv myenv
     ```

-- Activate the virtual environment
+- Activate the virtual environment (so the required files don't mess with your own system's files)

     ```bash
     source venv/bin/activate
     ```

-- Install the requirements
+- Install the various libraries and modules this app requires

     ```bash
     pip install -r requirements.txt
     ```

-- Create a .env file in the root directory and add the following
+- Create a .env file with your own secret key (i.e., your <your_api_key> from OpenAI)

     ```bash
-    OPENAI_API_KEY=<your_api_key>
+   echo "OPENAI_API_KEY=your_api_key_goes_here!" > .env
     ```

 - Run the app

     ```bash
     python3 app.py
     ```

 - Open your browser and go to http://localhost:5000

-## Docker
+## Docker, if you prefer to a different virtual environment.

 - Build the image